aienje1409/delta-demo/README.md

 # delta-demo
-this is demo to gihub class.
+This is demo to gihub class.

+# Teacher
+Shradha khapra

+# Student
+Anjali Yadav